Success Stories

 Late 2023 we welcomed two marine science students Kristin and Quintes.
 Both assisted with equipment creation and deployment, data capture, securing sharks and rays, measuring, tagging, and more.
 These experiences are often the students first time in or on the ocean conducting research and we’re forever grateful to all who donate and make this opportunities possible.

-Santa’s Seaplane - The Bahamas
+Santa’s Seaplane - The Berry Islands and Andros, The Bahamas

 What could be more rewarding than delivering gifts to children during the holiday season?
 The Bahamas is home to hundreds of islands and small schools, many of which are extremely hard to access.
 Their remoteness often results in supply chain difficulties and inflated pricing, which in turn can result in the holiday season being demanding and expensive.
 During December 2023, our mission was to fly Santa into the Bahamas and have him hand deliver as many gifts to as many children as possible!
 The event was a huge success with over 250 high quality, eco-friendly gifts given to children.
 This initiative was generously supported by Fraser Yachts and Tropic Ocean Airways.